YESAndy/cpsc533vproject/index.md

 ## Welcome to Our Project

 ### Project Report
-This [documentation](https://github.com/YESAndy/cpsc533vproject/blob/gh-pages/533v_project_final_report.pdf) is the report of our project.
+[This](https://github.com/YESAndy/cpsc533vproject/blob/gh-pages/533v_project_final_report.pdf) is the report of our project.

 This page will showcase results from our experiments.